LPhD/Jess/docs/source/index.rst

-.. joern documentation master file, created by sphinx-quickstart2 on Thu Jul 10 10:58:55 2014.
+..
+Jess documentation master file, created by sphinx-quickstart2 on Thu Jul 10 10:58:55 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.